 In my opinion, based solely on the bulk TV deal, Comcast is very much superior because:

 1) While customer service is not appreciated by many at either Atlantic Broadband or Comcast, the services of Comcast are much more well known by our residents and when the service is functioning IMHO it is excellent.
-Atlantic Broadband (even if consolidated with Cogeco its Canadian parent company) is a significantly smaller company than Comcast so its financial viability is more speculative.
+Atlantic Broadband (even if consolidated with Cogeco its Canadian parent company) is a significantly smaller company than Comcast so its financial viability is more speculative.2) It would be extremely more favorable to eliminate the last two expensive years of 2028 and 2029 from any new TV bulk agreement so that also favors Comcast.

 An award to Comcast in effect results in an extension of eight years over their current in effect contract while an award to Atlantic Broadband will result in a new contract in effect until 6/30/2029.
 With technology changing so rapidly it is not in the best interests of CV-WPB to have a ten year contract all the way out until 2029.